bchalios/virtio-snapsafe-example/README.md

 # Snapshot safety with virtio-rng

-This is a demo repo for demonstrating the new virtio-rng[1] proposed feature for "entropy leak detection"[2], designed to enable snapshot safety for Virtual Machines.
+This is a demo repo for demonstrating the new [virtio-rng](https://docs.oasis-open.org/virtio/virtio/v1.2/cs01/virtio-v1.2-cs01.html#x1-3050004) proposed feature for "[entropy leak detection](https://www.mail-archive.com/virtio-dev@lists.oasis-open.org/msg09016.html)", designed to enable snapshot safety for Virtual Machines.

-The demo includes a patch-set for Linux 6.1 with a PoC implementation of the new feature for the virtio-rng driver[3] and the corresponding device implementation[4] on the Firecracker Virtual Machine Monitor[5].
+The demo includes a patch-set for Linux 6.1 with a PoC implementation of the new feature for the virtio-rng driver and the corresponding [device implementation](https://github.com/bchalios/firecracker/tree/feat_snapsafety) on the [Firecracker Virtual Machine Monitor](https://github.com/firecracker-microvm/firecracker).
 It also includes a set of user-space test applications for show-casing the implemented functionality.

 ## virtio-rng entropy leak reporting